wsydney76/craft4-ddev-starter/README.md

     * Page Template: Create a page that renders a custom page template, e.g. for more specific section indexes with eager loading enabled.
 This is also the place where plugins can install their own pages.
 * News section
 * Person section
+    * Default: Just photo, name, job description, social links.
+This is used in content components like testimonnial, team, where details do not matter.
+Does not have its own page.
+    * Profile: More details, like short bio, works.
+Plugins can use this type, e.g. for an actress profile, and provide their own frontend pages.
 * Legal section.
 Use for privacy, imprint.
 Shown in footer navigation
 * 'Content Section' Embedded section with Features/Team/Testimonial types.
 * Hero Area: Embedded section.
 This allows hero area/CTA content which can be scheduled precisely, independent of the owning entry.

+### More content

 * Content Builder field with block types: Heading, Text, Image, Gallery, Quote, Cards, YouTube Video, Dynamic content with custom template, content sections (section page only)
 * Site Info global inc. contact info
 * Assets with translatable alt text, copyright field

+### Other

 * SEO via Seomate plugin inc. Json-ld meta data
 * Has Drafts condition rule for entry index: Shows my open drafts
 * A 'my provisional drafts' dashboard widget.